 - Due to some classes having to chose to specialize in only one of multiple potential roles this would happen to many non mage classes.
 A druid may be invited to a party to heal when he has allocated all his talents to becoming a giant bear and mauling people, or to do damage when he had specialized in being a slow moving healing tree that couldn't even cast offensive magic in his preferred form.
 The Wrath of the Lich King expansion lowered the occurrence of this by allowing classes to specify which roles they could perform when looking for a group, many players of Shadow priests or Enhancement (melee) shaman still expect them to heal.

-- In the D&D-inspired webcomic Order of the Stick, wizard Vaarsuvius is deeply insulted when another wizard refers to hir as a warlock.
+- In the D&D-inspired webcomic Order of the Stick, wizard Vaarsuvius is deeply insulted when another wizard refers to them as a warlock.

-- V's rage may have had less to do with his/her recent evil actions than lampshading that the warlock is a Tier Induced Scrappy.
+- V's rage may have had less to do with their recent evil actions than lampshading that the warlock is a Tier-Induced Scrappy.
 V's a prototypical arrogant wizard who disdains all other arcane casters of any sort, and the warlock was frequently considered a terrible design by the fandom.

 - In the webcomic The Dragon Doctors, Sarin the wizard is a master of transforming people but is unable to transform clothing, resulting in quite a few wardrobe malfunctions.